-In addition to the Major Development Plan approval presented for Planning and Zoning Board consideration, the applicant is requesting Variances and Redevelopment Area Modifications (RAMs) as part of the proposed project.
+The applicant is requesting Major Development Plan approval, Variances and a Redevelopment Area Modification (RAM) as part of the proposed project.
 Section 32-135(a) allows the City Commission to modify any specified development standard relating to any proposed project through the RAM process in lieu of a variance.
-RAMs may be approved by the City Commission if it is determined that all the criteria of Article III Section 32-135(a) of the Code have been met.
+RAM's may be approved by the City Commission if it is determined that all the criteria of Article III Section 32-135(a) of the Code have been met.
 The City Commission may also impose conditions to mitigate any adverse impacts of the Application's request for RAMs.